skooter500/GE2-Test-2021/README.md

 - This is an open book test
 - No collaboration permitted
 - Fork this git repository
-- Clone your fork
+- Clone your fork (not this repo)
-- Submit the url to your fork before 5pm today through this link
+- Submit the url to your repo before 5pm today through [this link](https://docs.google.com/forms/d/e/1FAIpQLSfBxtMyunljtU-JyiUt80HjvzqQXuFgJWXIBX5x3lCJcp7Wbg/viewform)
 - To get full marks, you should use Steering Behaviours and a Finite State Machine with at least 3 states in your solution.
 I have included some code in the repo that you might find useful.
 Equally good solutions are also acceptable

 For today's test, you will be programming this simulation of a dog fetching a ball thrown by the player.
 The dog is the blue thing in the video, while balls are represented by red cubes.